Massive quantum systems as interfaces of quantum mechanics and gravity: Experimental pathways towards tests of gravity

 \subsubsection{Spatial superpositions of mechanical systems}

-The goal of this section is to review the state-of-the-art in mechanical quantum systems and how they approach the regime for testing the overlap between quantum mechanics and gravity.
-One key aspect of this endeavour is the generation of the prototypical quantum state -- the spatial superposition state of sufficiently massive, or macroscopic, systems.
+The goal of this section is to review the state-of-the-art mechanical quantum systems and how they approach the regime for testing the overlap between quantum mechanics and gravity.
+One key aspect of this endeavor is the generation of the prototypical quantum state -- the spatial superposition state of sufficiently massive or macroscopic systems.
+An illustrative example is Feynman's thought experiment, shown in Fig.~\ref{fig:Feynman-exp}, where a gravitational field source in a quantum superposition interacts with a test mass, leading to different scenarios depending on whether the field remains in a superposition or collapses to a classical state~\cite{pedernales2023origin}.
+Theoretical proposals for achieving this or similar goals, such as ~\cite{bose2017spin,hanif2023testing} and others have been described in \ref{sec:entanglement:mediated:gravity}.